levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- ...fns: The functions to compose.
+- `...fns`: The functions to compose.

 **Returns:** A new function that is the composition of the input functions.